 Phone: 07 3840 7666

-You are welcome to copy material from the Library’s collections provided you meet the requirements of the Australian Copyright Act 1968 and any special requirements that may apply to material that is culturally sensitive.
-If you are copying for other purposes you may need to obtain permission from the copyright owners before copying.
-We maybe able to assist you in identifying copyright owners.The general copyright information provides more information on copyright and copying library collections.
+You are welcome to copy material from State Library’s collections without permission provided this copying is allowed using the exceptions in the Copyright Act 1968 (Cth.).
+There may also be special requirements that apply to material that is culturally sensitive.
+If you are copying for other purposes you will need to obtain permission from the copyright owners before copying.
+We may be able to assist you in identifying copyright owners.
+Please see our general copyright information on copyright and copying library collections.

 Images from the State Library’s collection that are part of The Commons on Flickr are marked ‘no known copyright restrictions’, indicating that the State Library is not aware of any current copyright restrictions on these works.
 This can be because the term of copyright may have expired, or because no evidence has been found that copyright restrictions apply.